jonathonp3/void-notes/INSTALLATION/Intial setup after installing base.md

 ip a | grep inet
 ```

-8. Create ssh key
+8. Create ssh key If you want to continue the setup from a different computer:
 ```bash
 ssh-keygen -t rsa
 ```

-If you want to continue the setep from other computer you can ssh to voidlinux installation
-From the other with linux installed or even using a live image will work:
+Login to void from another computer:
 ```bash
 ssh-keygen -t rsa
 ssh-copy-id username@192.168.45.121